CameronBannick/Life-Expectancy-Dataset/README.md

   ![image](https://github.com/CameronBannick/Life-Expectancy-Dataset/blob/main/data_visuals/Life%20expectancy%20over%20Hepatitis%20B%20Vaccine%20%25.png)

    The hepatitis-b vaccine appears to have a weak relationship with life expectancy.
-All of the data points far from the redline appear to "outliers", meaning they are not representative to the rest of the population.
+All the data points far from the redline appear to be outliers, meaning they are not representative to the rest of the population.
 The CC came out to 20%.

    ![image](https://github.com/CameronBannick/Life-Expectancy-Dataset/blob/main/data_visuals/Life%20expectancy%20over%20Polio%20vaccine%20%25.png)

  However, the polio vaccine seems to have a "positive/moderate to strong relationship" meaning the more people are vaccinated the larger the life expectancy.
 The CC calculated was 46%

    ![image](https://github.com/CameronBannick/Life-Expectancy-Dataset/blob/main/data_visuals/Life%20expectancy%20over%20adult%20mortatilty.png)

    It appears adult mortality (15-60) has a strong negative relationship, meaning the more cases of adult mortality results in a lower life expectancy.
 The CC calculated was 70% in the negative direction.

 ![image](https://github.com/CameronBannick/Life-Expectancy-Dataset/blob/main/data_visuals/Life%20expectancy%20over%20deaths%20under%20age%205.png)